Required Skills for Being a Respiratory Therapist

 Analytical Thinking

-Analytical thinking is important for respiratory therapists because they need to be able to solve problems quickly.
+Analytical thinking is essential for respiratory therapists because they must often solve complex problems in high-pressure situations.

 Critical Thinking